-- Southwest Quadrant.
-Maintain the semi-rural character of the southwest quadrant of the City that is created by low-density residential development and undeveloped land. - Twelve Mile-Napier-Wixom Roads Study Area.
-Develop the Twelve Mile, Napier, and Wixom Roads Study Area with a mix of residential, educational, and commercial uses in an aesthetically pleasing manner that is compatible with neighboring land uses and complements the natural environment. - Provide residential developments that support healthy lifestyles.
-Ensure the provision of neighborhood open space within residential developments. - Safe housing and neighborhoods.
+- 1. Southwest Quadrant.
+Maintain the semi-rural character of the southwest quadrant of the City that is created by low-density residential development and undeveloped land. - 2.
+Twelve Mile-Napier-Wixom Roads Study Area.
+Develop the Twelve Mile, Napier, and Wixom Roads Study Area, as identified in the 2008 Master Plan, with a mix of residential, educational, and commercial uses in an aesthetically pleasing manner that is compatible with neighboring land uses and complements the natural environment. - 3.
+Provide residential developments that support healthy lifestyles.
+Ensure the provision of neighborhood open space within residential developments. - 4.
+Safe housing and neighborhoods.
 Enhance the City of Novi's identity as an attractive community in which to live by maintaining structurally safe and attractive housing choices and safe neighborhoods. - 5.
 Maintain existing housing stock and related infrastructure. - 6.
 Provide a wide range of housing options.
 Attract new residents to the City by providing a full range of quality housing opportunities that meet the housing needs of all demographic groups including but not limited to singles, couples, first time home buyers, families and the elderly.